Park-City-Utah/luxreup/README.md

 # LuxReUp

-React Native Application to buy and sell used items.
+React Native Application to buy and sell used luxury car parts.